DAC RESIDENCIES

 CATEGORY 2

-*artistic consultants, sound and light designers, dramaturges, technical directors, administrators, rehearsal directors
+(artistic consultants, sounds and light designers, dramaturges, technical directors, administrators, rehearsal directors)

 Thanks to the help of our partners GB / Les Studios, la Danse sur les routes du Québec and Service Québec, the DAC Residency program provides studio space, artistic support with mentors and also in terms of developing tools and knowledge for promotion and booking of the work created.